 Good Things come in small packages.
 As well as making alterations to the Red course, JH Turner, Frilford's first professional, added a new nine holes to the club's portfolio before World War Two.
 Together with nine more, built after the war by the respected British architect CK Cotton - whose other credits include courses of the stature of Ganton in Yorkshire, and Pennard in Wales, both of which he redesigned - Turner's holes form the Green course.

 Short the Green may be by modern standards, at only 6,015 yards.
-But its par of 69 - the first hole is the only par five - makes playing to one's handicap much harder than a golfer might expect.
-Four outstanding par threes include the picturesque second and sixth, and the seventeenth, which at 206 yards is the longest 'short' hole on any of the Frilford courses.
-The loop formed by holes five to thirteen is separate from the rest of the property and has a lively peaceful feel, with gorse and birch prominent.
-Several strong par fours make the homeward stretch tough, but the 298 yard closing hole offers the chance of a smile-inducing finish.
+But its par of 69 makes playing to one's handicap much harder than a golfer might expect.
+Four outstanding par threes on the course include the first which at 206 yards is the longest 'short' hole on any of the Frilford courses.
+The loop formed by holes seven to fifteen is separate from the rest of the property and has a lively peaceful feel, with gorse and birch prominent.
+This picturesque shorter course of the 3 is not to underestimated, its closing run of six strong par fours make the homeward stretch tough finish for the most experienced of golfers.